elyesgmzboi/PhotonRedirect/README.md

-Made by zephkek (https://github.com/Zephkek) and tester/idea by me
+Made by zephkek (https://github.com/Zephkek) in the first release and full release by me